Shamira26/Superpy/README.md

 # Superpy
-Superpy is a Python command-line tool (CLI)
+Superpy is a command-line tool (CLI)